knatten/safe-integers/README.md

 ## Safe integers for C++

+Header only library for safe integers in C++.
+The library is found in `include/safe_integers.h`.

 ### The problem
 Using raw integers is dangerous.
 Just a few examples:
  - Signed integer overflow is undefined behavior